Adinarayanreloaded/Adinarayanreloaded/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 🔭 I’m currently working on Programming and Data Science
+- 🔭 I’m currently working on Programming and Data Science.
-- 🌱 I’m currently learning: Data Science.
+- 🌱 Also part of the IITMOD program.
-- 🤗 I’m looking to collaborate on LinkedIn and Github
+- 🤗 I’m looking to collaborate on LinkedIn and Github.
 - 🤔 I’m looking for help with: Projects of Data Science .
 - 💬 Ask me about: Data Science and Programming.
 - 🤩 Also knows about Web Development(Front and Back).